 The City responds to all requests for service including all transit stops.
+The transit unit will focus where the data lead.

-26) How is public safety funded for EastLink?
+26) How is public safety funded for East Link?
 Are there regional partners helping pay for these new expenses?

 The City worked internally to identify the best funding strategy.
-Overall, the funding needed to equip, staff and training came from a variety of sources.
+Overall, the funding needed to equip, staff and train came from multiple sources.
 Sound Transit provided funding to buy new rescue tools for light rail vehicles.
 Grants provided funding to have heavy rescue training that supplemented existing City resources.